vell0/Evaluation-of-Jailbreak-Techniques-in-Large-Language-Models/README.md

 3. Run `datasets/process_dan_prompts.py` to select and filter DAN prompts
 4. Use the framework for evaluation as described below

-For researchers interested in accessing our processed dataset for non-commercial academic purposes, please contact the author directly via email: [author@institution.edu].
+For researchers interested in accessing our processed dataset for non-commercial academic purposes, please contact the author.

 ## Jailbreak Techniques